More at rubyonrails.org:

 validates_associated can only be used with ActiveRecord objects, everything up until now can also be used on any object which includes ActiveModel::Validations.

-2.13 validates_each
+2.12 validates_each

-In the following example, we will reject names and surnames that begin with lower case.
+In the following example, we will reject names and surnames that begin with lowercase.

 class Person < ApplicationRecord